markwk/ts4health/slides/slides.md

 ### Partial Autocorrelation Function (PACF)

-- shows youu the relationship between an observation in a time series with observations at prior time steps but, unlike ACF, with the relationships of intervening observations removed.
+- shows you the relationship between an observation in a time series with observations at prior time steps but, unlike ACF, with the relationships of intervening observations removed.

 ------